kcc-nma-art285/syllabus/README.md

 hours.

 This semester my office hours are:
-- Thursdays 8:30pm-9:30pm in Koa 103 or by appointment
+- Wednesdays 8:30pm-9:30pm in Kopiko 202A or by appointment

 ## Emergency Contact
 In the case of an emergency or if you are unable to get a hold of the instructor and have already